Table of Contents

 - It is treated, amongst other things, with the nervous toxin botulinum toxin.

 - If conservative treatment methods fail, it is treated surgically.
-The most frequent complication is a post-surgical developing reflux disease.
+The most frequent complication is post-surgical developing reflux disease.

 - It manifests mostly as dysphagia and regurgitation of food.